 In a standard Client-Server relationship, when a user loads a website, the Client (web browser), sends a request to the host server, where the server then provides a response back to the browser in the form of HTML code.
 That response is then rendered within the browser and seen by the user.

 The traditional website load process results in an initial fast page-load speed because pages load one-by-one.
 As the user clicks on navigation links, the website refreshes and the user is directed to interior pages.
-This process is outlined visually below:

 Above shows the first interaction between client and server.
 This process is repeated as the user navigates to the website's interior pages.